gilith/hol/README.md

       NAME-VERSION : a specific version of an installed theory package NAME ...     : the latest version of a list of packages

 The hol-pkg program reads the INPUT to generate a set of theorems, which are pretty-printed to standard output together with the symbols they contain.
+For example,

+    hol-pkg unit

-For example, the command hol-pkg unit generates the following output:
+generates the following output:

     3 type operators: (->) bool unit
     6 constants: (=) (!) (==>) (?) (?!) ()